 - A. Approved Backflow Prevention Types

-- 1. The District allows seven types of backflow prevention assemblies and one additional method for protection of the public water system:
+- 1. Backflow Prevention Assemblies:

 - a.
 Double Check Valve Assembly (DC)

 - b.
 Double Check Detector Assembly (DCDA, DCDA Type II)

 - c.
 Pressure Vacuum Breaker (PVB)

 - d.
 Spill-Resistant Vacuum Breaker (SVB)

 - e.
-Atmospheric Vacuum Breaker (AVB)
+Reduced Pressure Backflow Assembly (RP)

 - f.
-Reduced Pressure Valve Assembly (RP)

-- g.
 Reduced Pressure Detector Backflow Assembly (RPDA, RPDA Type II)

+- 2. Backflow Prevention Devices:

+- a.
+Atmospheric Vacuum Breaker (AVB)

+- 3. Backflow Prevention Method:

-- h.
-Air Gap
+- a.
+Approved Air Gap

-- 2. The lists in Section 8.2 and 8.3A.1 give basic guidelines and are not comprehensive.
-Refer to OAR 333-061-0070 and OAR 333-061-0071, and contact the District's Water Resources Division to ensure compliance.
+- 4. The lists in Section 8.2 and 8.3.A give basic guidelines and are not comprehensive.
+Refer to OAR 333-061-0070 and OAR 333-061-0071.

-B. Backflow Hazards
+- B. Backflow Hazards

-- The type of assembly required shall be based on the degree of identifiable hazard of the premises under protection. - 2.
-Air gaps and reduced pressure type assemblies shall be required for premises that are deemed a "health hazard," according to Table 42 of OAR 333-061-0070. - 3.
-Non-Health Hazards Requiring at least a DC or DCDAs: - a.
+- A. The type of backflow assembly required shall be commensurate with the degree of hazard of the premises, as determined by the District.

+- B. Non-Health Hazards requiring a minimum of a DC or DCDA:

+- a.
 At a minimum, an approved DC shall be required on the service connection at locations including, but not limited to, the following: